- Click to select...

 - The Company will endeavor to include provisions in supplier contracts to similarly prohibit the use of forced, compulsory, or trafficked labor, and expects that its suppliers will hold their own suppliers to the same high standards.

 Human trafficking: Arranging or facilitating the travel of another person so that person may be exploited.
 It is irrelevant whether or not that person has consented to travel.
 The exploitation need not actually have taken place.

 The prevention, detection, and reporting of modern slavery in any part of the Company’s business or supply chain is the responsibility of all colleagues.

-- It is the responsibility of Entrust to ensure implementation of this policy and any related local policies in all applicable locations.
+- It is the responsibility of Entrust to ensure the implementation of this policy and any related local policies in all applicable locations.

 - It is the responsibility of managers at all levels to ensure that those reporting to them understand and comply with this policy and any related local policy within his or her department.